WolfQuest: History

 The first playable demo of WolfQuest was released on October 31, 2007.
 The first episode of the game was released December 21, 2007, as a free, downloadable game for Macintosh and Windows computers.
 Amethyst Mountain Deluxe, an expansion of the original Amethyst Mountain map, was released April 23, 2008.
 A second episode of the game, titled Slough Creek: Survival of the Pack was further released on January 1, 2010.
 The WolfQuest series has received many revamps, updates, and patches over the course of its development, one of its most notable being the 2.7.2 update on July 4, 2016, featuring graphical improvements to the 3D environment, and many new animals, such as cougars, foxes, and ravens.
 On November 17, 2015, Wolfquest 2.7, a greatly improved and expanded version of the game, was released.
 On September 2, 2016, Eduweb released the game for iOS devices, with releases for Android and Kindle devices coming later in the month.
 The most recent version of the game, WolfQuest: Anniversary Edition, was released for early access on PC/Mac on July 25, 2019.
 It is a complete remake of the original game, with improved graphics, more animals, and an expanded map.
-Since then, Eduweb has added the Lost River map from WolfQuest 2.7, multiplayer modes, the Slough Creek episode, and a new, reimagined Lost River DLC map.
+Since then, Eduweb has added the Lost River map from WolfQuest 2.7, multiplayer modes, the Slough Creek episode, a new, reimagined Lost River DLC map and the Hellroaring Mountain DLC map with the addition of wolverines.

 Gameplay

-Gameplay is divided into two parts – single player, where players are able to play in a "story mode" type adventure, and multiplayer, where players are able to play in real-time with up to eight other people in a player-created game server.
+The players get to choose if they want to play Singleplayer, where they find a NPC mate, or Multiplayer, where anyone can join (8 players per-game) and raise pups together.